razzle-dazzle/portfolio-darryl/README.md

 1. Add a new entry here: `lib/_all-db.ts`
 2. Make sure there is an images folder in here `public/projects` which matches the images in the file above (required images are file.jpg, file_small.jpg)
-3. Build new project data (this will compiler the TS and export a new MDX file: `pnpm run build-all`)
-4. Commit and deploy to main.
+3. Commit and deploy to main.

 > Note: The large images should be a screenshot from the site and the small should be 120x120, but it doesn't have to be square.

-## Rebuild contentlayer type

-Simply delete the .contentlayer folder and do `pnpm run build-all`